nextflow-io/training/docs/hello_nextflow/11_hello_nf-core-pipeline.md

 !!!warning

-    You need to be in the my-myfirstpipeline directory when executing `nf-core modules install`
+    You need to be in the myorg-myfirstpipeline directory when executing `nf-core modules install`

 You can follow the prompts to find and install the module you are interested in: